3 Data Skills You Need to Thrive in an AI-Driven World

 more-data1.
 More data does not necessarily lead to better insight

-That leads us to our second principle:
+This leads to the second principle:

 breathe-life2.
 Breathe life into your numbers

-But it takes time to both unearth and explain those stories, which leads us to our last point:
+But it takes time to unearth and explain those stories, which leads us to our last point:

 give-time3.
 Give yourself time

-You’ll have a greater chance of delivering cohesive, well-organized, audience-centric stories if you step back from the data and try to walk in the shoes of your audience.
+You’ll deliver more cohesive, well-organized, audience-centric stories when you step back from the data and walk in your audience’s shoes.
 What do they really want (and need!) to know?
-What pain points or challenges do they have that you can help solve?
+What pain points or challenges can you help them solve?
 What’s happening in their world?
-How would you tell them your story if it was just you and them talking, one on one, over a cup of coffee?
-In other words, take the time to humanize your data, to turn the valuable insights you’ve uncovered into actionable recommendations that will resonate with your audience.
+How would you explain your insights if you were sitting across from them over coffee?

 Transform data coal into storytelling diamonds